adityajain07/SITL-Simulation_Ardurover_P-Controller/README.md

 1. Set up the SITL simulation of ardurover: http://ardupilot.org/dev/docs/rover-sitlmavproxy-tutorial.html
 1. Install ROS, create a ROS workspace and a ROS package
 1. Install mavros
-1. Run roscore and connect your master ROS to the SITL simulation (via mavros) with this command: roslaunch mavros apm2.launch fcu_url:=udp://localhost:14550@
+1. Run roscore and connect your master ROS to the SITL simulation (via mavros) with this command: **roslaunch mavros apm2.launch fcu_url:=udp://localhost:14550@**
-1. In MAVProxy (command-line based GCS which pops up when you start SITL simulation), enter two commands: 'arm throttle' and 'mode guided' ('arm throttle' turns the motors on and 'mode guided' enables us to control the simulated rover using our code)
+1. In MAVProxy (command-line based GCS which pops up when you start SITL simulation), enter two commands: '**arm throttle**' and '**mode guided**' ('arm throttle' turns the motors on and 'mode guided' enables us to control the simulated rover using our code)
 1. Run the 'controller.py' file as a ros node